mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Requests termination of an existing ProvisionedProduct object.
-If there are ``Tags`` associated with the object, they are terminated when the ProvisionedProduct object is terminated.
+    Terminates the specified provisioned product.

-    This operation does not delete any records associated with the ProvisionedProduct object.
+    This operation does not delete any records associated with the provisioned product.

-    You can check the status of this request using the  DescribeRecord operation.
+    You can check the status of this request using  DescribeRecord .